 X – Audit: Students must indicate at the time of registration that they wish to audit a course rather than register for credit.
 Any change from credit to audit or vice-versa must be made before the close of drop/add.
 Fees for audit classes are the same as those for credit and are non-refundable.

 I – Incomplete: At the instructor’s discretion, students who have not completed required work in a course by the end of the term may be assigned a grade of "I".
 In order for an "I" to be assigned, the student must have completed a substantial portion (at least a majority) of the course with a passing grade.
 The “I” is not computed in the grade point average.
 The time limit for removing the "I" is set by the instructor of the course.
 This time limit may not exceed one calendar year or graduation, whichever comes first.
 The time limit applies whether the student is in residence or not.
-To extend an incomplete beyond one year, the student must petition for a waiver of University policy.
+To extend an incomplete beyond one year, the student must petition with the Student Petition of Academic Policy.

 An "I" will be changed to a final evaluative grade (one that is used in calculating GPAs) at the time the student completes the required work.
 Students may not register for courses in which incompletes have been received.
 Any "I" grade not removed by the end of the time limit will be changed to a final grade to be determined by the instructor.
 This grade will be used to calculate the student's cumulative GPA.
 If no final grade is issued, the “I” will change to an “F” and will be calculated in the grade point average.

 Contact the Registrar’s Office for additional information concerning the assignment of an incomplete grade.
 Veterans and other eligible persons should contact One-Stop Student Services concerning the effect of incomplete or failing grades upon certification.